Your employment rights during COVID-19

 If you were put on lay off or short-time hours because of COVID-19, you cannot claim redundancy.
 This is set out in the Emergency Measures in the Public Interest (COVID-19) Act (pdf) and applies from 13 March 2020.

-This rule has been extended to last until 30 November 2020.
+This rule has been extended until 31 March 2021.

 If you are sick or have been asked to self-isolate